Mona Sax: In video games

 Mona Sax is a mysterious professional assassin, living in a derelict theme park on Coney Island that she set up as her base.
 She is introduced in the first Max Payne game as the "evil twin" of her younger sister Lisa, the abused wife of the Mafia boss Angelo Punchinello.
 Mona is captured by Punchinello's assassins before she could kill him, but manages to escape.
 It is revealed that she was employed by Nicole Horne, the renegade member of the secret society calling themselves the Inner Circle who has left the organization and manages Aesir Industries, a mysterious corporation that is behind the drug Valkyr.
 Horne ordered Mona to murder Punchinello since he wanted to act independent and out of her orders, a job Mona took because it was personal to her.
 By the end of the first game, Mona disappears in the Aesir headquarters elevator after being shot in the head by mercenaries for refusing an order to kill Max.

 In Max Payne 2: The Fall of Max Payne, more focus is given to Max and Mona's relationship, and she becomes one of the game's two protagonists.
 Mona reappears as a suspect in the murder of the U.S. Senator Sebastian Gate.
 The case is assigned to Max Payne's new partner, detective Valerie Winterson, but despite their past, Max does not inform the authorities that he knows Mona nor does he inform them of her visit to his apartment.
-During the course of the game, it is revealed that Mona is indeed the killer of Senator Gates.
+During the course of the game, it is revealed that Mona is indeed the killer of Senator Gate.
 To save her, Max is forced to shoot the corrupt Winterson before she can execute Mona.
 Mona and Max work together to prevent shadowy hitmen known as Cleaners from eliminating both of them.
 Eventually, it is revealed that Mona's employer was Alfred Woden, a U.S. senator and a member of the Inner Circle's faction warring with the faction of the Russian mob boss Vladimir Lem.
 In the end, she is shot in the back by Lem, whom Max kills.
 She dies in Max's arms as he kisses her, but lives on the game's hardest difficulty level, "Dead on Arrival".

 Mona does not appear in the gameplay of the first Max Payne game, but appears only in its cutscenes.
 She became playable in four chapters of the first sequel, Max Payne 2 ("Routing Her Synapses", "Out of the Window", "The Genius of the Hole" and "A Losing Game").
-In it, Mona's moves are more acrobatic than Max's, and her sections involve several sniping sequences where Mona is using an exclusive Dragunov semi-automatic rifle, which provides a covering fire for Max.
-Her other weapon is a .50 caliber Desert Eagle, a handgun that she uses in the first game.
+In it, Mona's moves are more acrobatic than Max's, and her sections involve several sniping sequences where Mona is equipped with a marksman rifle to provide cover fire for Max.
+Her other weapon is a Desert Eagle.
 Mona was also included as a playable multiplayer character in the Classic Multiplayer Character Pack of Max Payne 3 Special Edition.